 Your conversion rate is the percentage of prospects who transition to paying customers.

 Say you initiate an email marketing campaign.
 You blast a campaign invite to 1,000 people.
 200 people click-through from the email, and 100 join your campaign.
 In this case, your conversion rate is a solid 10%.
 Conversion rates of 5% or higher are healthy.

 High conversion rates signal that your messaging resonates with your audience.
 Low conversions indicate that your copy, whether on email, social, or your campaign page, needs work.

 Tweaking your messaging can have a big impact on signups.
 Many campaigns are too vague with their language at first.
 Persuasive copy is hyper-specific and relevant to the target audience.
 If you need help, consider hiring a copywriter.

 To analyze your conversion rates, cross-reference the traffic from each marketing channel (email, Twitter, etc.) against the signups on your campaign page.
 Compare the total signups in a period to the total traffic from each channel.
 To find the conversion rate for each channel, divide total conversions by total channel traffic.

 How many people landed on your campaign page but didn’t pledge?
-High traffic with low conversions suggest a mismatch between the campaign page copy between and the traffic source copy.
+High traffic with low conversions suggests a mismatch between the campaign page copy and the traffic source copy.